About the Pexip Distributed Gateway service

 - By default, the same Conferencing Node that received the incoming call is used to place the outgoing call.
 However, you can configure the matching rule to place the call from a Conferencing Node in a specific location.
 As with all calls, signaling and media may be handled by different Conferencing Nodes in that location.

 - Bandwidth restrictions can be applied to gateway calls; you do this by applying the restriction to the relevant Call Routing Rule.

 - If the Pexip Distributed Gateway receives DTMF signaling from an inbound call, it will generate similar DTMF on the outbound call.

-- In addition to handling gateway calls, Call Routing Rules may also be applied when dialing out from a conference to a new participant (where Automatic routing has been selected).
+- In addition to handling gateway calls, Call Routing Rules may also be applied when dialing out from a conference to a new participant (if Automatic routing is used).
 When configuring your rules, consider whether the rule is to apply to incoming gateway calls, outgoing calls from a conference or to both incoming and outgoing calls.